python-botogram/botogram/docs/api/telegram.rst

       :param int reply_to: The ID of the :py:class:`~botogram.Message` this one is replying to
       :param object extra: An extra reply interface object to attach

+   .. py:method:: send_sticker(sticker, [reply_to=None, extra=None])

+      Send the sticker to the user (in webp format).
+If the sticker you're sending is in reply to another message, set *reply_to* to the ID of the other :py:class:`~botogram.Message`. *extra* is an optional object which specifies additional reply interface options on the recipient's end, and can be one of the following types:

+      * :py:class:`botogram.ReplyKeyboardMarkup`
+      * :py:class:`botogram.ReplyKeyboardHide`
+      * :py:class:`botogram.ForceReply`

+      :param str sticker: The path to the webp-formatted sticker
+      :param int reply_to: The ID of the :py:class:`~botogram.Message` this one is replying to
+      :param object extra: An extra reply interface object to attach

 .. py:class:: botogram.Chat